ardaozdirim/einstein-solid-visualizer/README.md

 - Calculates multiplicities using the Einstein solid model
 - User-defined numbers of oscillators and energy quanta
 - Visualizes total multiplicity as energy is exchanged
-- Written in Python using NumPy and Matplotlib

 ## Example
 ![Example Plot](plot.png)